ksherlock/lemonxx/README.md

     }

 The left-hand-side variable (`LHS`) will be default constructed before the code is executed.
-The right-hand-side variables (`L`, and `N`) will be destructed after the code is executed.
-(Lemon zero-initializes the left-hand side memory and  will only call the %destructor on the right-hand side for tokens that aren't referenced).
+The right-hand-side variables (`L` and `N`) will be destructed after the code is executed.
+For comparison, Lemon zero-initializes the left-hand side memory and  will only call the %destructor on the right-hand side for tokens that aren't referenced.

 ###lemon